mbareford/container-blogs/hpc_container_factory.md

 before the targeting process can begin.
 This isn't currently an issue with the ARCHER2 4cab system as the version of Singularity installed on that platform is 3.5.3-1, but, the [Tier-2 Cirrus machine](https://www.cirrus.ac.uk/) has Singularity v3.7.2-1.
 And so, targeting the GROMACS container at Cirrus, first requires the creation of the `/lustre`, `/opt/sw` and `/opt/hpe` paths in order to support the use of the various bindpaths specified in the accompanying Cirrus `deploy.sh` script.
-This extra step is handled at the factory by the [`target_init.sh`](https://github.com/mbareford/container-factory/blob/main/scripts/fac/singularity/target_init.sh).
+This extra step is handled at the factory by [`target_init.sh`](https://github.com/mbareford/container-factory/blob/main/scripts/fac/singularity/target_init.sh).